 "Devblog" is short for "development blog".
-Development cooperation (or development aid) is my chosen metier, and what I have devoted a large part of my working life to.
-While honing my skills in performing the tasks I take on, in different sectors and countries, involving stakeholders in public sector, private sector and civil society, I have come to realize that development cooperation is a very broad and intricately vowen canvas.
+Development cooperation is my chosen metier, what I have devoted a large part of my working life to.
+While honing my skills in performing the tasks I take on, in different sectors and countries in Africa, Middle East and Asia, involving stakeholders in public sector, private sector, and civil society, I early on realized that development cooperation is a very broad and intricately woven canvas.
 It involves and is based on relations between individuals that cut across, inter alia, cultures, ethnicities, languages, man-made and natural boundaries, races, and values.
 Understanding this is a pre-condition to doing a good job as a development worker.
 On a personal level it has become a quest of sorts, one that goes beyond giving expert advice, and at the core involves a search for who I am in the midst of it all.

 And so it is that this blog is circuitous and rambles widely, while hopefully still being coherent, centred around a fundamental concern with description, analyses, and advancement of the human condition, as seen through the double filter of development cooperation and my own personae.
-Given my citizenship and present pattern of residence there will be a certain focus on Norway and Bulgaria, but as I work globally it is probably correct to say that the world is my playground.
-The majority of the articles are in English, some are in Norwegian, and a few are in both languages.
-Once published, articles are not cast in stone and may be updated, partly because the world is changing, partly because I am changing, and partly because of a sometimes bothersome tendency towards perfectionism.
+Given my citizenship, present pattern of residence, and where I have done a lot of my work, there is a certain focus on Norway, Bulgaria, and South Asia.
+A majority of articles are in English, some are in Norwegian, and a few are in both languages.
+Once published, articles are not cast in stone and may be updated, partly because the world is changing, partly because I am changing, and partly because of a perhaps unfortunate tendency towards perfectionism.
 Further, diversions may turn into main avenues of exploration.
 This means I cannot promise a clear logic in the progression of the overall argument.
-Photos and videos are partly from projects I have worked on, and partly personal, in most cases available on Flickr (https://www.flickr.com).
-Your comments are welcome – online (on each article), via a form (https://devblog.no/en/content/contacts), or via email (firstname.lastname@example.org).
+Photos and videos are from projects I have worked on are available on Flickr (https://www.flickr.com/photos/supras/albums).
+Your comments are welcome – under each article or in a form (https://devblog.no/en/content/contacts).

 So much for my rationale – or excuse – for writing this blog.
 Hold tight and enjoy the ride!